 Click the padlock symbol on the background to convert the image to its own layer.

 To reorder the layers on the panel: Click and drag a layer up or down the panel to move it forward or backward on your canvas.

 To flatten all the layers on the panel: hover on any layer, click the three dots and select Flatten all layers on the pop-up menu.

 To delete a layer: Select it by clicking on it in the panel and hit "delete" on your keyboard.
 Alternately, hover and click the 3 dots then select "Delete layer" on the pop-up menu.

 Grouping and ungrouping layers

 To group (or flatten two or more layers into a single layer): Select the layers you want to join together by right clicking + selecting layers, or by CMD + Click (Mac) or CTRL + Click (PC) and selecting multiple layers.
-Click "Group" on the Multiple Layers palette.
+Click "Group" on the Multiple tools menu.
 You can now see all your layers combined into a single layer.

-To ungroup a grouped layer, select "Ungroup" on the Group palette.
+To ungroup a grouped layer, select "Ungroup" on the Group tools menu.